Understanding Tenon API Request Parameters

 Providing any value outside of the accepted list of values will result in failure.

 Sometimes accessibility tools will return results that the tool isn't completely sure is a real issue.
+The

 Note: You probably don't want to only choose '100' as this will, in practice, probably be too conservative.
 We try to create tests that return real results and so very low certainty scores should be few and far between.
 As a general guide, if integrating Tenon into an automated build or pre-commit hook, use 80 and above.
 For a QA scenario, choose the lowest value you can tolerate as an organization.

 Note: it is your responsibility to ensure accuracy and validity of the supplied string.
 We will accept any (safe) arbitrary string for this parameter.
-If no value is supplied, the report will go into your default system
+If no value is supplied, the report will go into your default project

 Each Best Practice in the system has a number of factors that allow us to determine their relative priority.
 In your result set, each issue reported will be given a calculated priority score which you can then use to filter or order your results.